vitessio/website/content/en/blog/2022-01-11-schema-tracking.md

 ## What is Schema Tracking?

-In a distributed relational database system like Vitess a central component is responsible for  serving queries across multiple shards, for Vitess, it is [VTGate](https://vitess.io/docs/concepts/vtgate/).
+In a distributed relational database system, like Vitess, a central component is responsible for serving queries across multiple shards.
+For Vitess, it is [VTGate](https://vitess.io/docs/concepts/vtgate/).
-One of the challenges for this component is to be aware of the underlying SQL schema that is being used.
+One of the challenges this component faces is being aware of the underlying SQL schema being used.
 This awareness facilitates query planning.

 Table schemas are stored in MySQL’s information_schema, meaning that they are located in a [VTTablet](https://vitess.io/docs/concepts/tablet/)’s MySQL instance and not in VTGate.
 When planning queries, VTGate is unable to know the explicit list of columns for a table, also known as the authoritative column list.
-This inability leads to several limitations that are listed below.
+This inability leads to several limitations that are listed below:

-- This query is a cross-shard query with an order by clause, VTGate needs to create a plan that contains an order by instruction with the column index to order.
+- This query is a cross-shard query with an order by clause.
+VTGate needs to create a plan that contains an order by instruction with the column index to order.
 Without knowledge of the schema, this is not possible.

   ```sql
   SELECT * FROM tbl1, tbl2 WHERE tbl1.id = tbl2.id ORDER BY tbl1.name
   ```

-- In this cross-shard query’s projection, the name column is ambiguous, which table are we talking about?
-If only one of the two tables had a name column, schema tracking would tell VTGate which table name belongs to, and thus the query would not be ambiguous anymore.
+- In this cross-shard query’s projection, the name column is ambiguous.
+Which table are we talking about?
+If at least one of the two tables had a name column, schema tracking would tell VTGate which table the name belongs to, and thus the query would not be ambiguous anymore.

   ```sql
   SELECT name FROM tbl1, tbl2 WHERE tbl1.id = tbl2.id
   ```

 - Since this query is cross-shard, it involves a group by operation at the VTGate level.
-Let’s assume that tbl2.name is a textual column, we need to know its collation to perform correct string comparisons.
+Let’s assume that tbl2.name is a textual column, so we need to know its collation to perform correct string comparisons.
 Without schema tracking, this is not possible as VTGate does not natively know about tables’ columns collations.

   ```sql
   SELECT tbl2.name FROM tbl1, tbl2 WHERE tbl1.id = tbl2.id GROUP BY tbl2.name